CAC Payback Period Explained: How to Calculate and Reduce SaaS Payback Period

 Low volume, enterprise-level customers with high contract values, longer sales cycles, and higher cost of acquisition

-Freemium customers that were acquired with marketing spend, don't contribute revenue, and have the potential to upgrade to a paid plan
+Freemium customers that were acquired with marketing spend, don't contribute to your revenue, and have the potential to upgrade to a paid plan

-Your payback period—and therefore acquisition efficiency—for each group of customers may be different, and your strategies for improving enterprise acquisition will be very different those for improving freemium acquisition.
-Breaking down payback period beyond the average for all of your customers will help you shape different ways to make acquisition more efficient.
+Your payback period—and therefore acquisition efficiency—for each group of customers may be different, and your strategies for improving enterprise acquisition and investment opportunities will be very different from those for improving freemium acquisition.
+Breaking down the payback period beyond the average for all of your customers will help you shape different ways to make acquisition more efficient.

-A quicker time to replenish CAC is instrumental to an overall improvement in running your SaaS company and generating revenue.
+A quicker time to replenish CAC is instrumental to an overall improvement in running your SaaS company, generating revenue, and improving overall annual cash flow.
 VC Tom Tunguz at Redpoint lauds short payback periods because it means your company has smaller working capital requirements and the ability to grow faster.

 However, even though it's considered acceptable, 12 months is a long time to recoup acquisition costs—which underscores why acquisition is a much less financially efficient growth lever than retention, expansion, and monetization.

-How is Payback Period useful to other SaaS metrics?
+How is the payback period useful to other SaaS metrics?

 The payback period is important in measuring the time to pay off your CAC and ACS, while making MRR per customer.
-Payback period is relevant to:
+The payback period is relevant to:

 LTV: the lifetime value per customer.
 You'll aim to increase LTV over time while decreasing your payback period.